vring1/DIKUGames/README.md

 # DIKUGames
-Repo for solving assignments with DIKUArcade for DIKU course Software Development

-To start working on the assignments, create a **fork** of this repository and follow the instructions in the assignment description.
+Galaga and Breakout developed in C# with reference to course NDAB15011U Software Development (SU) at University of Copenhagen.